Our fundraising team is ready to work with you to guide, mentor, and explore how to move your fundraising to the next level.

 We can assist you in the following ways:

 A successful capital campaign is never about the building – it is about the ability to deliver mission inside the building.
 A successfully funded project includes gifts from individuals, corporate, and foundation philanthropy.
 Our focus in this work is on understanding how philanthropy will fit into your overall budget and plan, and then working with you to ensure realistic expectations and capacity to succeed.
+We have created a resource, Preparing to Fund Your Capital Project in Alaska and Beyond, that will also help you get started.

 We offer the following classes on fundraising throughout the year.
 To learn more about each course, or to register for a session, click on the one that interests you.
 Don’t see a subject you need?
 No problem, use our contact form or call us at 907-743-1200 to explore the possibilities.